MyCryptoHQ/support.mycrypto.com/src/content/migration/location-of-mist-geth-wallet-files.md

 {
-"title"       : "[MyCrypto ➡ Mist] Access your MyCrypto account in Geth / Mist", "sort"        : "04",
+"title"       : "[MyCrypto ➡ Mist] Access Your MyCrypto Account in Geth / Mist", "sort"        : "04",
 "category"    : "Migrating to/from MyCrypto",
 "description" : "Migrating to/from MyCrypto",